Beer in San Diego County, California: History

 Before Prohibition there had been seven breweries in San Diego.
 After repeal there were three: Aztec Brewing Company, San Diego Brewing Company, and Balboa Brewing Company.
 These were soon either purchased by the Big Three national brewing companies (Anheuser-Busch, Coors, and Miller) or driven out of business by the aggressive marketing practices of the Big Three.
 From 1953 until the 1980s the local beer market was dominated by the large national brewers, with the alternative being imported beer from Mexico.
 But changes in national and state law in the late 1970s made home brewing legal, and in 1982 California allowed breweries to operate restaurants on their premises, which made brewpubs possible.

-In 1989 the Karl Strauss Brewing Company opened a brewery and brewpub on Columbia Street in Downtown San Diego and expanded into distribution brewing in 1991.
+In 1989, Karl Strauss Brewing Company opened a brewery and brewpub on Columbia Street in downtown San Diego; the company expanded into distribution brewing in 1991.
 This was the first commercial brewery in San Diego since 1953, and for many San Diego consumers it was their first exposure to freshly brewed beer and to styles such as amber lager and pale ale.
 In the mid-1990s a second wave of craft breweries appeared, led by Pizza Port, Stone and Alesmith.
 The local craft beer movement was inspired in part by homebrewing hobbyists, supported by the storefront Home Brew Mart, which opened in 1992 and later spun off the Ballast Point Brewing Company.

 Beer festivals promoted the new styles and educated a new generation of beer drinkers.
 In 1997 local brewers Tomme Arthur and Tom Nickel organized the first such event, the Strong Ale Festival (still an annual event), and in 1998 they added the Real Ale Festival (discontinued after 2012).
 Other festivals were added, and in 2009 the San Diego Brewers Guild launched an annual Beer Week.
 San Diego became so well established in the brewing world that the biennial World Beer Cup competition was held there in 2004; 11 medals (out of more than 200) went to locals.
 San Diego hosted the event again in 2008, taking 14 medals, and in 2012, taking 16 medals.
 At the 2015 Great American Beer Festival, San Diego County brewers brought home a total of 20 medals (6 gold, 2 silver, and 11 bronze).

 The Great American Beer Festival's "Best Small Brewer" Award has gone to San Diego County brewers multiple times: 2004 (Tomme Arthur for Pizza Port Solana Beach), 2007 (Arthur for Port Brewing / Lost Abbey), 2008 (Alesmith), and 2011 (Yiga Miyashiro, Pizza Port Ocean Beach).
 Pizza Port Carlsbad won the Best Large Brewpub award in 2009, 2010, and 2011.
 The GABF "Best Mid-sized Brewery" award for 2016 went to Karl Strauss.
 The World Beer Cup's biennial "Best Small Brewer" award went to San Diego County Brewers in 2004 (Tom Nickel for Oggi's Pizza and Brewing), 2008 (Arthur for Port Brewing / Lost Abbey), 2010 (Ballast Point), and 2014 (Coronado Brewing Company).